04 Sep 2016 — 0 Comments — I had a problem with git recently. I was developing a plugin for the Atom text editor. I am developing in ClojureScript

 └── target

-I was facing a problem: I want the content of my plugin folder to be pushed on a master branch.
+I was facing a problem: I want the content of my plugin

 Read more

-Do you know brainfuck?
+06 May 2016 — 0 Comments — Do you know brainfuck?
 Is your logic good?
 It’s time to find out!
 I propose you a small challenge in this esoteric language.
 Why brainfuck?
 Because it’s easy to learn and it will test your logical thinking.

 If you know brainfuck, you can go directly to the challenge.
 Else, bear with me, it’s simple… or is it?